zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/09-sinhala-amazon.md

 [Msdiv 77] (#msdiv77) {#msdiv77 .ref .msdiv} (9 - 8)

-[APZ 77.1] (#apz77 .1) {#apz77 .1 .ref .apz} "Whoever is the skin or is a wit or The lower thinks and debates it” is the same, or Whether anyone thinks that I am or diminish, or that in that dimension it is.
+[APZ 77.1] (#apz77 .1) {#apz77 .1 .ref .apz} "Whoever is the skin or is a wit or The lower thinks and debates it" is the same, or Whether anyone thinks that I am or diminish, or that in that dimension it is.
 In view, he will stir with the person.
 Bhuddle.
 Wigger Debate will be done in the way.
 You do not know this Dhamma discipline, (ii) you are wrong